-This is how the IT Support User Listing will now look:
+This is how the Library Support User Listing will now look:

-In this example, Emily, Emma, Mike and Ted can only see assets and inventory items in the Accessories, Computers and Smart Phones groups.
+In this example, Raymond, Samwise and Terry can only see assets and inventory items in the Books, Office Equipment and EBooks groups.
 They do not have access to items in other groups.

-Emily is the supervisor for the IT Support User Listing.
-This means she’s an administrator but only for the users and groups in her User Listing.
-Within the IT Support User Listing, she can run reports, add assets, print labels, and add or remove employees.
+Raymond is the supervisor for the Library Support User Listing.
+This means he’s an administrator but only for the users and groups in her User Listing.
+Within the Library Support User Listing, he can run reports, add assets, print labels, and add or remove employees.

 In the same way, you can add listings for your Accounts and Operations departments.
 As an administrator, you can edit a member to change their role and/or User Listing.
-With User Listings enable, you can choose either of the following roles: Administrator, Supervisor and Staff User.
+With User Listings enabled, you can choose either of the following roles: Administrator, Supervisor and Staff User.

 - A new User Listing needs to be created for each access control group.